ben-le/DevOps_Trainings/README.md

 # DevOps Training Documentation and Hands-on experiences
 This repository offers extensive training materials aimed at cultivating a thorough understanding of DevOps practices, tools, and methodologies.
 Whether you're new to DevOps or a seasoned professional, this resource is designed to enrich your skills and broaden your knowledge base with practical, hands-on experiences.

-## DevOps Engineer Roadmap
+## The DevOps Engineer Roadmap is for YOU!
-DevOps is not limited to developers or system engineers; it's for anyone passionate about evolving practices and technologies, and who is willing to work in a collaborative environment where automation makes life easier for everyone.
+DevOps is more than just a job title - it's a collaborative mindset that breaks down barriers between developers, operations, and other IT professionals.
+It's about embracing automation and innovative practices to streamline software delivery.

-Whether you're a sysadmin, developer, tester, performance engineer, support engineer, or in any other IT role, you can become a DevOps engineer.
-You are already part of an IT ecosystem responsible for deploying and managing applications in production. <br><br>
+Whether you're a system administrator, developer, tester, or anywhere in the IT ecosystem, you already possess valuable skills for becoming a DevOps engineer.
+This roadmap will equip you with the DevOps skillset, including scripting, automation, and infrastructure management, to take your IT career to the next level. <br><br>

 ## Get Started
 Explore the resources available here to accelerate your journey into the world of DevOps.
 Start learning today and empower yourself with the tools and techniques essential for modern software development and operations.